Billy Woods (Irish footballer): Career

 Woods agreed to stay with Cork City for another year in February 2007.
 Once again, he signed a part-time contract with the club so as to dovetail his job as car salesman with training and playing for City.

 In February 2008 he signed a new contract to remain at Cork City, but retired in October 2008.

 In June 2010, Billy returned to play for Cork City.
 He made 14 appearances for City that season and was appointed as First Team Coach in December 2010.
 He is currently doing the UEFA 'B' licence and will be enrolling on the course to do his 'A' Licence in the coming year.

-Woods scored in the final qualifier for the 1992 UEFA European Under-18 Football Championship against Northern Ireland in October 1991.